Building Conservation Capacity in Syria and Jordan

 The project’s first training program was developed in Mafraq, Jordan.
 With generous support from the British Council’s Cultural Protection Fund, WMF and WMF Britain worked with Petra National Trust to create a training facility and recruit a group of 45 qualified candidates who, after completing training, would become mentors for subsequent trainees in the 12-month program.
 The training focused on: stone cutting; manufacture of molds, templates, and models; repair of damaged masonry; stabilization of arches, vaults, and domes; underpinning and reinforcement of foundations; hoisting and lifting of stone block; methodologies for grouting and pinning masonry surfaces; lime technologies; surveying; stone selection and quarrying; cleaning historic stone; mortar analysis; and other related masonry conservation skills.

 Thanks to additional support from the British Council and in partnership with Petra National Trust, a second phase of the training program with 20 of the original trainees was held between May and December 2019.
-Building on student’s achievements, this next phase taught trainees more advanced stonemasonry skills as well as letter caving, mortar work and business planning.
+Building on student’s achievements, this next phase taught trainees more advanced stonemasonry skills as well as letter carving, mortar work and business planning.

 The Building Conservation Capacity Project Expands